 And by the way, that’s our same philosophy with MiloTree, which is one ask per visit.
 So it’s not, Oh, my God.
 And then we’ve got all these things that we need you to do.
 And you get like, totally overwhelmed as a visitor versus, Hey, follow me on Pinterest.

 That’s so smart.
 Yeah, and it’s definitely working.
 Especially from my perspective, from the growth that we’ve seen on our Pinterest audience loving it.

 I’m so glad.
 Okay, so tell me, what about your business are you most excited about right now?

 Is that bad, that I have to think about that for a second?

 No, because I know what your life is like.
 I relate.

 You know, right now, I feel like I have five really good ideas in my head.
 And I’m having a really hard time saying and giving myself permission to say, this is where I’m going to start.
 And this is the one that I’m going to focus on.
 And so that’s been tough for me.

 But I’ll tell you what I learned during that process.
 And I’m going to get right back to your question kind of intertwined together.

-But I learned the secret to getting ahead is getting started.
+B>Blogger advice: the secret to getting ahead is getting startedp>But I learned the secret to getting ahead is getting started.